Published: April 2014

-Acute myelogenous leukemia (AML), also known as acute nonlymphocytic leukemia, represents a group of clonal hematopoietic stem cell disorders in which both failure to differentiate and overproliferation into the stem cell compartment result in the accumulation of myeloblasts.
-It is the most common leukemia in adults.
+Acute myeloid leukemia (AML), also known as acute nonlymphocytic leukemia, represents a group of clonal hematopoietic stem cell disorders in which both a block in differentiation and unchecked proliferation result in the accumulation of myeloblasts at the expense of normal hematopoietic precursors.
+It is the most common acute leukemia in adults.

 There are a number of risk factors for the development of AML.

 Chromosomal instability in several autosomal dominant conditions can lead to AML, including Fanconi's anemia, ataxia-telangiectasia, neurofibromatosis, and Bloom's syndrome.
 Germline mutations in the AML-1 gene are known to be associated with an increased risk of the development of AML.
 Additionally, congenital disorders, including infantile X-linked agammaglobulinemia and Down's syndrome, have also been associated with an increased incidence of AML.

 Ionizing radiation and organic solvents such as benzene and other petroleum products have been associated with a higher risk of developing AML.
 Both ras mutations and polymorphisms resulting in the inactivation of nicotinamide adenine dinucleotide phosphate (NADPH) and reduced NADPH-quinone oxidoreductase have been found in patients with these exposures.
 Increased incidence of leukemia is proportional to the cumulative dose of radiation.
 Doses less than 100 cGy are not typically associated with leukemia.